tendermint/spec/spec/light-client/verification/verification_001_published.md

 - *nextHeight*: initially *targetHeight*
   > *nextHeight* should be thought of the "height of the next header we need
   > to download and verify"
+- *sequential*: (bool) default set to false (i.e. using skipping verification).
+If set to true will verify sequentially instead.

 ### Assumptions